 The following Modelica keywords are reserved words and may not be used as identifiers, except as listed in section B.1:

 Literal constants are unnamed constants that have different forms depending on their type.
 Each of the predefined types in Modelica has a way of expressing unnamed constants of the corresponding type, which is presented in the ensuing subsections.
 Additionally, array literals and record literals can be expressed.

-A floating point number is expressed as a decimal number in the form of a sequence of decimal digits optionally followed by a decimal point, optionally followed by an exponent.
-At least one digit must be present.
-The exponent is indicated by an E or e, followed by an optional sign (+ or -) and one or more decimal digits.
+A floating point number is expressed as a decimal number in the form of a sequence of decimal digits followed by a decimal point, followed by decimal digits, followed by an exponent indicated by E or e followed by a sign and one or more decimal digits.
+The various parts can be omitted, see UNSIGNED_REAL in section B.1 for details and also the examples below.
 The minimal recommended range is that of IEEE double precision floating point numbers, for which the largest representable positive number is 1.7976931348623157E+308 and the smallest positive number is 2.2250738585072014E-308.
 For example, the following are floating point number literal constants:

 The same floating point number can be represented by different literals.
 For example, all of the following literals denote the same number:

 The last variant shows that that the leading zero is optional (in that case decimal digits must be present).
 Note that 13 is not in this list, since it is not a floating point number, but can be converted to a floating point number.